Capital One Case Interview: Complete Guide (2026)

 Before touching your calculator, lay out the equation or structure of your calculation.
 For example, say "To get annual revenue, I will multiply daily visitors by days open per year, then multiply by the ticket price."
 This approach prevents wrong turns and shows structured thinking.

 Capital One cases involve a lot of data in tables, charts, and graphs.
-Keep your calculations on a separate sheet from your notes and framework.
-Circle important numbers you will reuse.
-Draw a box around your final answer so it is easy to find.
+Good case interview note taking keeps your calculations on a separate sheet from your framework.
+Circle important numbers you will reuse and draw a box around your final answer so it is easy to find.

 Capital One cases often present data in different units.
 Revenue might be given per week while costs are given per month.
-Mixing up units will throw off your answer by orders of magnitude.
-Before performing any calculation, confirm that all numbers are in the same unit (per day, per month, per year).
+Mixing up units will throw off your answer by orders of magnitude, so confirm that all numbers are on the same basis before performing any calculation.

 Capital One only allows standard, non-scientific calculators.
 These can only do addition, subtraction, multiplication, and division.
 If you are used to a scientific calculator, practice with a basic one before your interview so you are not slowed down.